 For this reason, many government agencies and commercial entities that transmit highly sensitive information over wireless networks mandate that strong Layer 2 encryption technologies be deployed to ensure absolute data privacy.
-U.S. DoD xSec has been designed to address this requirement and provide a number of additional benefits.

-Directive 8100.2 requires that all data transmitted using commercial wireless devices be encrypted at Layer 2 or Layer 3.
+U.S. DoD Directive 8100.2 requires that all data transmitted using commercial wireless devices be encrypted at Layer 2 or Layer 3.
 The U.S. Navy and Army are requiring Layer 2 encryption, and cryptographic engines used for all sensitive government communications must be validated as meeting FIPS 140-2 requirements.